Barry M. Goldwater Scholarship

 To be considered for nomination as a Goldwater Scholar, a student must:

-- Be a full-time matriculated sophomore or junior pursuing a degree at an accredited institution of higher education during the 2012-2013 academic year.
-"Sophomore" is defined as a student who plans two more years of full-time undergraduate study beginning September 2013.
+- Be a full-time matriculated sophomore or junior pursuing a degree at an accredited institution of higher education during the 2013–2014 academic year, and intend to pursue research careers in mathematics, the natural sciences, or engineering.
+"Sophomore" is defined as a student who plans two more years of full-time undergraduate study beginning September 2014.
 Sophomore nominees can expect to receive a maximum of two years of support.
 Students in two-year colleges who plan to transfer to a baccalaureate program at another institution may be nominated.
-"Junior" is defined as a student who plans one more year of full-time undergraduate study beginning September 2013.
+"Junior" is defined as a student who plans one more year of full-time undergraduate study beginning September 2014.
 Junior nominees can expect to receive a maximum of one year of support.

 - Be a United States citizen, a permanent resident, or, in the case of nominees from American Samoa or the Commonwealth of the Mariana Islands, a United States national.
 Nominations from permanent residents must include a letter of the nominee's intent to obtain U.S. citizenship and a photocopy of the Permanent Resident Card (formerly known as the Alien Registration Card).